-The Queen reportedly followed a rather bizarre rule when it comes to her Afternoon Tea sandwiches according to a former royal chef.
+The Queen reportedly follows a rather bizarre rule when it comes to her afternoon tea sandwiches.

 - Her Majesty is said to have never been presented with square sandwiches with pointed edges for a very unusual reason.